A How-To Guide on Electric Heater Installation

-Connect the two cable wires from the main panel to the wall heater thermostat's “line” wires (they'll be marked).
-Connect the two wires from the heater to the “load” wires on the thermostat.
-Connect the two bare ground wires.
+Connect the two cable wires from the main panel to the wall heater thermostat’s “line” wires (they’ll be marked).
+Next, connect the two wires from the heater to the “load” wires on the thermostat.
+Then, connect the two bare ground wires.
 Fold the wires into the box, slide the thermostat in and secure with the two mounting screws.

 Cut above service panel

 Punch a horizontal slot in the drywall above the service panel with a hammer to locate the studs.
 Mark out a straight line centered on each stud and cut through the drywall with a utility knife.
 It’ll take several repeated cuts to get through.
 Score along the wall/ceiling joint and remove the drywall.

 Pull cables to the service panel

 Punch a hole in the ceiling to expose the top plate and electric cables.
 Pull the cable from the thermostat through the hole and let it hang to the floor.
 At this point, hire an electrician to finish the hookup to the service panel.